-The Board has determined that certain types of activities do not need reclamation permits either because the excavated substance is not a mineral as defined in Section 34-32-103(7), Colorado Revised Statutes 1984, as amended or because the activity is not a mining operation as defined by Section 34-32-103(8), C.R.S.
+The Board has determined that certain types of activities do not need reclamation permits either because the excavated substance is not a construction material as defined in Section 34-32.5-103(3), Colorado Revised Statutes 1984, as amended or because the activity is not a mining operation as defined by Section 34-32.5-103(13), C.R.S.
 1984, as amended.
 Such activities include the following:

-- the exploration and extraction of natural petroleum in a liquid or gaseous state by means of wells or pipe; - (b) the development or extraction of coal (refer to the Colorado Surface Coal Mining Reclamation Act Section 34-33-101, et seq., C.R.S.
-1984, as amended); - (c) smelting, refining, cleaning, preparation, transportation, and other off site operations not conducted on affected land; - (d) the extraction of geothermal or groundwater resources; and - (e) a custom mill.
+- (a) the exploration and extraction of natural petroleum in a liquid or gaseous state by means of wells or pipe; - (b) the development or extraction of coal (refer to the Colorado Surface Coal Mining Reclamation Act Section 34-33-101, et seq., C.R.S.
+1984, as amended); - (c) cleaning, preparation, transportation, and other off-site operations not conducted on permitted land; and - (d) the extraction of geothermal or groundwater resources.